nonsoj/nonsoj/_posts/2022-11-19-welcome-to-jekyll.markdown

 categories: jekyll update
 ---

-You’ll find this post in your `_posts` directory, well okay.
+You’ll find this post in your `_posts` director, well okay.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.

 Jekyll requires blog post files to be named according to the following format: